Countering silos and hierarchies through peer-to-peer research-in-progress conversations

 Across many university departments, research isn't widely discussed among colleagues during the conceptualisation and planning stages but only showcased when complete.
 This excludes many individuals due to hierarchies, contract types, or lack of integration.
 Indeed, conversations about research across different specialised interests have decreased since the pandemic, hindering the formation of new interdisciplinary relationships.

-Warwick Applied Linguistics, despite – in theory – being interdisciplinary within itself, mirrors these issues, making it an ideal site to develop, trial and evaluate structured peer dialogue activities designed for broader application across university discipline and status boundaries.
+Warwick Applied Linguistics and the wider School of Education, Learning and Communication Sciences (SELCS) within which it is now situated, mirror these issues (despite – in theory – being interdisciplinary within themselves), making them ideal sites to develop, trial and evaluate structured peer dialogue activities designed for broader application across university discipline and status boundaries.

 Specifically, the project aimed to design sets of suggested questions to inform guided conversations about research, which were then piloted with Applied Linguistics colleagues at a voluntary away-day in June 2024 for around 25 interested staff and students.
-The approach was carefully evaluated and guidelines are being prepared for wider dissemination in and beyond the university.
+The approach was carefully evaluated and guidelines were prepared for wider dissemination, to enhance research cultureLink opens in a new window.
+Awarded further funding for 2024–25, research converstion formats and activities were extended to events in SELCS and the Faculty of Social Sciences in Terms 2 and 3, 2025, respectively.

 Project background